Skip to main content

 Which One Should a Beginner Choose?

-Choose INDA if: You want long-term investors who want exposure to india's demographic and economic growth story, emerging market allocators seeking the most comprehensive india-focused etf, those who believe india will be a primary driver of global economic growth over the next decade.
+Choose INDA if: You want long-term investors who want exposure to india's demographic and economic growth story, emerging market allocators seeking the most detailed india-focused etf, those who believe india will be a primary driver of global economic growth over the next decade.
 It's managed by BlackRock with an expense ratio of 0.65%.

-Choose MCHI if: You want investors wanting diversified single-country chinese equity exposure across all sectors, those who prefer broad market coverage over concentrated internet or tech bets, portfolio builders looking for a comprehensive china allocation in their international sleeve.
+Choose MCHI if: You want investors wanting diversified single-country chinese equity exposure across all sectors, those who prefer broad market coverage over concentrated internet or tech bets, portfolio builders looking for a detailed china allocation in their international sleeve.
 It's managed by BlackRock with an expense ratio of 0.59%.

 Can You Own Both INDA and MCHI?